D1SC0tech/uSBasp/README.md

-μSBasp
+# μSBasp

-Based on Fabio Baltieri's usbasp (http://fabiobaltieri.com/2011/09/02/usb-key-avr-programmer/)
+Based on Fabio Baltieri's version of the [USBasp](http://fabiobaltieri.com/2011/09/02/usb-key-avr-programmer/).